aiven/devportal/docs/products/postgresql/concepts/pg-audit-logging.rst

 ``pgaudit.role``
   Master role to use for an object audit logging

-.. topic:: Audit logging parameters
+.. topic:: Full list of audit logging parameters

     For information on all the parameters available for configuring the audit logging, see `Settings <https://github.com/pgaudit/pgaudit/tree/6afeae52d8e4569235bf6088e983d95ec26f13b7#readme>`_.

+Collect and visualize logs
+''''''''''''''''''''''''''

 You can access the collected logs by :ref:`integrating with a service monitoring and analyzing logs, for example, Aiven for OpenSearch® <enable-log-integration>`.
 Finally, to visuaize your logs, you can use :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>`.

+Disable if no longer neeeded
+''''''''''''''''''''''''''''

 To disable the audit logging on your service (database), you can use `Aiven Console <https://console.aiven.io>`_, `Aiven API <https://api.aiven.io/doc/>`_, or :doc:`Aiven CLI </docs/tools/cli>` for :ref:`modifying your service's advanced configuration <disable-pgaudit>`.

 Limitations
 -----------

-To be able to enable, configure, and use the audit logging, you need the following:
+To be able to activate, configure, and use the audit logging, you need the following:

-* Aiven for PostgreSQL Pro Plan
+* Pro Platform enabled for your Aiven organization
+* Pro Features enabled for your Aiven project
 * PostgreSQL version 11 or higher
 * ``avnadmin`` superuser role